How does Greenpeace fundraise?

 How does Greenpeace UK make sure fundraisers work to the highest standards?

-We do not make calls to under 18s and face-to-face fundraisers are not permitted to approach or sign-up people who are or appear to be under 25.
-We think that automatically excluding people over a certain age is potentially ageist, and take a case-by-case approach to deciding whether or not to include older supporters in fundraising campaigns.
+We do not call or approach under 18s and face-to-face fundraisers are not permitted to approach or sign-up people who are under 21.
+We think that automatically excluding people over a certain age is potentially ageist, so take a case-by-case approach to deciding whether or not to include older supporters in fundraising campaigns.

 The agencies we use have rigorous recruitment processes.
-We train all agency fundraisers to our own high standards, we provide a clear code of conduct, monitor calls and conduct mystery shopping to check that all fundraisers working on our behalf are living up to these standards.
+We train all agency fundraisers to our own high standards, we provide a clear code of conduct, monitor calls and conduct regular mystery shopping to check that all fundraisers working on our behalf are adhering to these standards.

 Does Greenpeace UK sell or swap the names/addresses/contact details of supporters?